KeatonDunsford/docs/developer/docs/arvo/http.md

 There's some fancy stuff going on here.
 We'll go through it line by line, though.

-There's two kinds of cards we're sending to arvo.
+There's two kinds of cards we're sending to Arvo.
 A `%hiss` move tells `%eyre` to make an HTTP request.
 It expects a `(unit iden)`, which will be null here because we aren't doing any authentication; a mark, in this case the http request mark `&httr`; and some data in the form of a `cage`, which is a